Reduced superblocks at next-to-next-to-extremality for all maximally supersymmetric CFTs: Four-point functions of 1/2-BPS operators

-With this setup in place, we will devote the following Sections to solving for the spectrum of superconformal descendant primaries and their proportionality constants $\mathcal{C}^{\mathcal{X},\Delta_{12},\Delta_{34}}_{\mathcal{O}_{\Delta,\ell,mn}}$ by appealing to the decomposition in \eqref{eq:DGSdecomp}.
+With this setup in place, the following Sections will be devoted to solving for the spectrum of superconformal descendant primaries and their block coefficients $\mathcal{C}^{\mathcal{X},\Delta_{12},\Delta_{34}}_{\mathcal{O}_{\Delta,\ell,mn}}$ using the decomposition in \eqref{eq:DGSdecomp}.
 We derive a mixed-correlator generalization of the differential equations that encode each $\mathfrak{so}\left(\texttt{d}\right)_R$ channel and describe how these can be solved to derive full superblocks for all such correlators in each maximally supersymmetric CFT.